khimo/khimo.github.io/bli-guides/bli-connect-to-TV.md

 > All these B&O products can be added as NetworkLink [Resources](./bli-pro-user-guide.html#resources) to your BeoLiving Intelligence or BeoLink Gateway through the setup page, enabling you to set sources for the TV but not necesarilly uncovering its full potential.

-Adding your TV as a respource is enough to recive events from the TV.
-The configuration from the TV is the one that grants access to the HOME CONTROL panel.
+> Adding your TV as a resource enables the possibility of controlling it through the BeoLiving App by selecting & controlling sources (Audio & video sources).
+But by setting up the connection through the TV, access to the HOME CONTROL panel is enabled along with the posibility to trigger macros through shortcuts on your control.

 # BeoVision Eclipse